cal2195/Sandbox/README.md

 If you need to **pass in parameters**, make sure you enclose them in quotes!

 `sandbox -pn stay "mousepad /home/cal/Sandbox/README.md"`

+### Awesome!
+It's annoying having to install all my software everytime though...
+Can you help?
+No problem!
+You need *sand grains*!
+These are little pre-configured scripts for automatically installing software in your sandboxes!
+Simply use the `-g` flag, comma separating any sand grains you would like to install!

+`sandbox -g firefox,transmission -n downloadbox`

+Want to know what sand grains are available?
+Simply use the `-g list` option!

+`sandbox -g list`

+Your piece of software not there?
+Why not make one!
+Take a look at the `sandgrains` folder above to see how they're done, **fork this repo** and **make a pull request** once you're done! :D

 ### Is it speed or security you're after?
 Sandbox also supports **RAM Disks**, which being backed by your RAM has some interesting pros!